amcginlay/venafi-demos/demos/06-machine-identity-management-via-aws-cloudformation/docs/03-tlspc-policy-automation/README.md

   <img src="../images/tlspc-app-zero-certs.png" />
 </p>

-NOTE: [Wildcard DNS records](https://en.wikipedia.org/wiki/Wildcard_DNS_record) are implicitly supported by the **current incarnation** of the TLSPC Policy template.
+NOTE: [Wildcard DNS records](https://en.wikipedia.org/wiki/Wildcard_DNS_record) are supported by the TLSPC Policy template.
-This means that when we specify the domain `example.com`, the CIT will happily validate Certificates for both `www.example.com` and `app.example.com`.
+This means that when we specify the domain `example.com`, the CIT will support validation of Certificates for both `www.example.com` and `app.example.com`.
+That is not to say that wildcard certificate creation is guaranteed to be successful as your choice of CA Product may also influence the outcome.
-Whilst you will take advantage of this configuration in the next exercise it should be noted that this may not be suitable for production environments.
+Whilst you will take advantage of this configuration in the next exercise it should be noted that this may not be suitable for modern production environments.

 <p align="center">
   <img src="../images/tlspc-cit-wildcards.png" />